mustache/mustache/README.md

 Overview
 --------

-Think of rtemplate as a replacement for your views.
+Think of Mustache as a replacement for your views.
 Instead of views consisting of ERB or HAML with random helpers and arbitrary logic, your views are broken into two parts: a Ruby class and an HTML template.